ketacea/helm-charts/ketadb/helm/examples/multi/Readme.md

 ## Usage

-* Deploy Elasticsearch chart with the default values: `make install`
+* Deploy ketadb chart with the default values: `make install`

-* You can now setup a port forward to query Elasticsearch API:
+* You can now setup a port forward to query ketadb API:

   ```bash
   kubectl port-forward svc/ketadb-web 9200 -n keta